VACUUM SEALED LIFE EXPECTANCY

 Common cooking ingredients such as flour, sugar and rice last 6 months in room temperature when uncooked.
 Sounds pretty good right?
 Maybe.
 If you don’t want to take advantage of the 5kg bulk bags.
 If you’ve ever seen one of those thing you’ll know that the bulk bags take up the entire bottom layer of your trolley – seems impractical to buy them.
 Not any more!
 Splitting up cooking ingredients into small portions means they can last for 1-2 years.
 Talk about being prepared for emergencies!

 One thing I personally find myself buying and wasting is lettuce.
 Sometimes I’ll make epic salads and smash through a bag in two days.
 Other times it sits browning in the back of my fridge – limp and inedible.
 In the fridge, it lasts only 1 to 3 days.
-Vacuum sealed, it last 2 weeks.
+Vacuum sealed in a food vacuum canister, it last 2 weeks.
 Salad night can now be when you want, not when you have to.

 Snacks such as cookies, chips and crackers go stale at room temperature after a week.
 So the food vacuum sealed life expectancy is not longf.
 Unless you sit down and eat them all, they are periodically opened meaning they are constantly being spoiled by the oxidation process.
 Vacuum sealing already opened good means the product lasts between 3 and 6 weeks.
 A great idea is to vacuum seal one portion at a time – perfect for school lunches or afternoon tea.